uktrade/iigb-beta-content/content/beta/industries/technology/intro/es_ES.md

 ---
-title: Technology in the UK
+title: "Technology in the UK"
 ---

 The UK offers unrivalled support for the global expansion of your business.
 It is the most internationally-focused financial marketplace in the world.